The best picnic hampers and baskets for summer 2023

 What we looked for in a picnic hamper

 Large baskets without a durable handle or shoulder strap to take the weight may result in handles pulling free from their rivets after a few heavy picnics.
-It's important to consider how long they will last under duress, especially if you like a boozy, wine-fuelled picnic.
+It's important to consider how long they will last under duress.

 Insulated compartments or separate cool bags will mean your food stays cold and safe to eat on a hot day.
 All those straps and buckles can be tiresome to undo and redo, and while the elastic straps don’t look so attractive, they are definitely a swift solution to securing accessories.

 Value for money

 Picnic hampers can get expensive, so you’ll want to ensure you're getting the best value for money in terms of quality of the basket and accessories.
 Materials vary from cheaper plastic to glass and fine bone china, so make sure you consider how you’ll be using the basket before deciding how much to invest.

 The appetite of your party or the occasions you'll most often use your basket for will have an impact on which one you choose.
 It’s all very well having lots of accessories lining your basket, but if it means you have to sacrifice a sandwich or two, then it might not be the basket for you.